Did you know that 50% of Americans don’t know how to manage money? They don’t know where their money is going every month.

 There are a few reasons this can happen.

 1. People don’t know how to manage money.

-Managing money is not something that comes easy.
+Managing money is not something that comes easily.
 It is something you need to learn.
 It doesn’t have to be complicated.
 There are plenty of money managing tips that can help you get on the right track.

 2. People don’t want to manage money.

 Some people have a lot of money so they don’t pay attention to where it goes.
 They bank on the idea that they’ll always have money and don’t realize that they can lose that source of income at any time.
 Or they simply don’t want to take the time to manage money.